 Working in an area where a disaster has struck suddenly is a special experience with God.
 Sharing a moment with someone who has had their life torn apart and their earthly belongings blown in the wind or soaked by muddy water is something that requires the Holy Spirit to help with.
 We have spent almost a month in Mississippi and Louisiana over 3 trips following Hurricane Katrina.
 God first called Bob to this while Katrina was still coming ashore and he made his first trip solo just a few days after the storm past.
 The experiences he had in that following 8 days and over the next two months are among the most profound and life changing of his life.
 A list of miracles that Bob witnessed while on this mission is proof beyond doubt that God is at work in our world and inviting us to join Him.
-We have provide support to the North Carolina Mens Baptists, Red Cross, and other Church based relief efforts.
-We have led teams independently and church-based through the NCBM.
+We have provide support to the North Carolina Mens Baptists, Red Cross, and other Church based relief efforts as well as Charlotte, NC Community service efforts, especially with the homeless.

 Katrina Memories (Published in the Charlotte Observer, Dec., ’05)